Hypnobabies Helps First Time Mom have a Magical Birth!

 My sister and I called my mom with the news and began arranging our living room for the homebirth until my mother arrived to help take over.
 Shortly after my mother, my Doula also arrived.
 I had her run me another bath and put on my `Fear Clearing Session’.
 She then brought me some pineapple and water while everyone else bustled around finishing the room preparations and filling the pool.

-It was during this second bath that my labour progressed in leaps and bounds.
+It was during this second bath that my birthing time progressed in leaps and bounds.
 Zia’s father was rubbing my back, pressing on my hips and using our `relax’ cue with his hand on my shoulder.
 I tried to use more of my relaxation techniques, breathing deep and using my lightswitch, but because I hadn’t already been using them I was not quite deep enough.

 When the birth pool was ready I left my bath tub with the intention of getting into the pool.
-By this point my labour was much farther than I realized.
+By this point my birthing time was much farther than I realized.
 I was unable to make it to the pool, and only made it to the mattress on the ground where I laboured for the next 30-45 min.
 It was on this mattress that my water broke and my pressure waves began to change their intensity.
 About 30 min after my water broke, my mother called the midwives to inquire about their location as she realized that the baby might come before they arrived.

 Somehow I was still in denial about how far along I was.
-I realize now that I was in transition when I thought I was only about 4 or 5 cm dialated.
+I realize now that I was in transition when I thought I was only about 4 or 5 cm dilated.
 My pressure waves changed to more of a pushing and my vocalizations became more primal sounding.
 I even had a moment of feeling nauseous, but because I was such a birthing novice I didn’t see all of the signs that I was so close to the end.
 I realize now that my body had begun pushing out my baby and I was fighting the urge thinking that I wasn’t far enough in my labour and my midwives were still not present.

 When I found myself getting lost in my contractions, I would tell myself to relax, stop clenching my face and body, and breath deep.
 My pressure waves were about 1 ½ min long with very short breaks in between, but it was only the first 15-20 sec at the beginning of each wave that I would find myself getting lost in their intensity.
 My Doula was holding cold cloths on my head and keeping me focused on remaining calm and breathing deep.